-Presentation on a Rational Approach and Process for Congressional Redistricting
+Presentation on a Rational Approach and Process for Congressional Redistricting (snowed out)

 Are you interested in how the Congressional gerrymandering crisis might be addressed?
 If so, join us at a presentation on pioneering work being accomplished by University of Maine System researchers to guide State legislatures and the courts towards far more defensible redistricting results.

 Where: Hill Auditorium, 165 Barrows Hall (ESRB), University of Maine